arjit-32/Computer-Science-Primer/src/content/articles/distributed-8.md

 ---
 title: Communication Patterns in Distributed Systems
-meta_title: Communication Patterns in Distributed Systems in 2025
+meta_title: Communication Patterns in Distributed Systems | CS Primer
 description: Discover the communication patterns used in distributed systems.
 Learn how synchronous and asynchronous communication plays a role in system design in 2025.
 author: Arjit Sharma
 series: ["distributed"]